 When I entered my apartment it was freezing cold, my boiler wasn't working.
 And when I went into the kitchen where it is located I saw a huge mess.
 My boiler has been leaking water the entire weekend and the kitchen was flooded.

-Without any further delay, I dropped all my plans and started cleaning the kitchen.
+Without any further delay, I dropped my stuff and started cleaning the kitchen.
 I called my landlord to inform her, called the guy who was in charge of the boiler, arranged an appointment for the next morning before work and ensured that he was able to enter my apartment while I was at work.
-It took me like 4 to 5 hours on a Sunday but in the end, I got things fixed and it wasn't too bad.
+It took me like 4 to 5 hours on a Sunday but in the end I got things fixed and it wasn't too bad.

 I did find that time because I had to find it.
-If I had waited longer, it would have ended worse and have cost me a lot of money.
-From that point when I saw that mess, it instantly became my highest priority and thus I had to make time to do things that had to be done.
+If I had waited longer, it would have ended worse and have costed me a lot of money.
+From that point when I saw that mess it instantly became my highest priority and thus I had to make time to do things that had to be done.

 And like I found time to fix the boiler in my apartment, you can also make time to do the things that matter.
 Put those things on top of your schedule and do them first.